Your Autoregressive Model Already Reveals the Causal Graph: Algorithm: Parallel Causal Discovery

 \section{Algorithm: Parallel Causal Discovery}

 TRACE uses a series of parallelizable tensor operations on GPUs.
 Instead of iterating sequentially, the \(I^{\mathcal{L}}_G\) is evaluated for all candidate edges simultaneously.
 We start from an unknown \(\mathcal{G}_{un}\) representing the single stream and iteratively remove edges based on the CMI estimation \(\hat{I}_N\) to obtain \(\mathcal{G}_{t,s}\).
 An overview of the process can be found in Fig.~\ref{fig:trace_diagram}.

-We introduce Theorem~\ref{thm:trace_soundness}, which guarantees the soundness of our algorithm when returning the strong instance time causal graph. \begin{theorem}[Soundness of TRACE for the Instance Time Causal Graph] Let $\mathcal{G}_{t,s}$ be the Instance Time Causal Graph of a sequence $s$ generated by a stochastic process.
+We introduce Theorem~\ref{thm:trace_soundness}, which guarantees the soundness of our algorithm when returning the strong sample time causal graph. \begin{theorem}[Soundness of TRACE for the Sample Time Causal Graph] Let $\mathcal{G}_{t,s}$ be the Sample Time Causal Graph of a sequence $s$ generated by a stochastic process.
 Assume the underlying distribution $P$ is $\epsilon$-Strongly Faithful to $\mathcal{G}_{t,s}$ (Def.~\ref{def:strong_faithfulness}) and that TRACE uses a consistent CMI estimator $\hat{I}_N$ with threshold $\tau_\epsilon$ (Lemma~\ref{lemma:identifiability}) and the corresponding \(\epsilon\)-oracle Model \(P_\theta\).
-Then, under Causal Sufficiency (A\ref{assumption:causal_sufficiency}) and Temporal Precedence (A\ref{assumption:temporal_precedence}), it recovers the correct Instance Time Causal Graph $\mathcal{G}_{t,s}$ asymptotically as $N \to \infty$. \end{theorem} \textit{(Proof sketch)} By induction, we show that for each sequential step \(t\), we can recover the potential causes \(E_{<t}\) of the effect event \(E_t\) using the consistent CMI estimator (Prop.~\ref{prop:consistency_cmi}) which generates a \(\epsilon\)-Strong Faithful CI-test (Lemma~\ref{lemma:identifiability}) and control for lagged effects using (Def.~\ref{def:lagged_ig}).
+Then, under Causal Sufficiency (A\ref{assumption:causal_sufficiency}) and Temporal Precedence (A\ref{assumption:temporal_precedence}), it recovers the correct Sample Time Causal Graph $\mathcal{G}_{t,s}$ asymptotically as $N \to \infty$. \end{theorem} \textit{(Proof sketch)} By induction, we show that for each sequential step \(t\), we can recover the potential causes \(E_{<t}\) of the effect event \(E_t\) using the consistent CMI estimator (Prop.~\ref{prop:consistency_cmi}) which generates a \(\epsilon\)-Strong Faithful CI-test (Lemma~\ref{lemma:identifiability}) and control for lagged effects using (Def.~\ref{def:lagged_ig}).
 By temporal precedence (A\ref{assumption:temporal_precedence}) and causal sufficiency (A\ref{assumption:causal_sufficiency}), we can conclude that no other events will affect the effect event \(E_t\) and thus verify the heredity.